 While the above information is a lot to keep track of, it’s imperative you do so for your hamster’s health.
 If you don’t feel comfortable feeding your hamster something, then don’t do it.

 Keeping them on a simple diet of pellets and limited fruits and vegetables won’t bother them at all.
 In fact, it’s probably the best solution for both pet and owner!
+Don’t forget to read here more about what treats you can actually give your hamster.

 This post was written with help from Dr. Alicia McLaughlin, DVM.
 Dr. McLaughlin received her DVM degree from Oklahoma State University and is now an associate veterinarian at The Center for Bird and Exotic Animal Medicine in Bothell, WA.
 Dr. McLaughlin is a member of the American Veterinary Medical Association as well as the Association of Exotic Mammal Veterinarians, among other professional organizations.